ryan-mcclue/unsw/comp3222/wk5.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
 Sequential circuits (FSMs) have state (while combinational just input and output).
 So, will involve flipflops.
+TODO: flip-flops store each state?

-TODO: glitching gives potential to save more time; however wanted clocked output for I/O
+glitching gives potential to save more time; however wanted clocked output for I/O

 ```
   -- determined 8bits for one-hot encoded state